Teyras/MT/text/chapters/110_analysis.md

 according to the recommendations by the authors of isolate in its documentation:

 - swap is disabled
-- CPU frequency scaling governor is set to "performance"
+- CPU frequency scaling governor is set to `performance`
 - kernel address space randomization is disabled
 - transparent hugepage support is disabled